BIOGRAPHY OF (SIR) CHIEF (HON.) LAWYER, SAMUEL LADOKE AKINTOLA (GCON)

 It is good news that after 59 years of independence in Nigeria and 54 years after the demise of Akintola from the political scene, Nigerians and the country at large is still struggling, and grappling with one another and with one problem of survival or the other, hoping for unity and oneness in a country amalgamated together 106 years back.

-What Chief Samuel Ladoke Akintola (SLA) envisioned and fought for, remains Nigeria’s problems today.
+What Chief Samuel Ladoke Akintola (SLA) envisioned and fought for, remains Nigeria’s problem today.

 It seems clear that no part of the country or ethnic bloc or group within the system, ever since political independence has been able to go alone without the support and cooperation of other groups within the federal system.